 - The Uptime.com Mobile Application (iOS and Android Available)

-Add New Monitoring Users
+How to Add New Monitoring Users

 Users generally have access to reports, can log into Uptime.com, can view checks (with higher permission levels able to edit or create new checks), and can receive emailed invoices and reports.